 Why Am I So Confused?
 Why Can’t I Figure Out How To Save My Marriage?

 Even now, I don’t know exactly what happened.
 I suspect that my husband lied to me many times.
 I still deal with the anxiety, fear, sadness, heartache, and stress of the betrayal every day.
 Not to mention the difficulty of being a single mom of three small children.
 With the betrayal comes worries about the future, worries about money, and what will happen.
 It’s extremely stressful.

 I sought out support because I desperately want to feel peace again.
 I want to feel safe in my life.
 I started podcasting to get my voice back.
 To speak the truth.
 To share my experience.
 Other women have reached out and shared their horrific experiences.

 Betrayal Trauma Recovery Supports Abuse Victims

-Then together, as an organization, we created Betrayal Trauma Recovery Group .
-BTRG is an online support group for emotional abuse, psychological abuse, and sexual coercion victims.
+Then together, as an organization, we created our BTR.ORG Group Sessions.
+Our Group Sessions are for emotional abuse, psychological abuse, and sexual coercion victims.
 Many husbands even rape their wives.
 So women have to deal with that.
-We encourage all women who are confused or not sure where to start to join our community and receive a free downloadable checklist for victims of emotional and psychological abuse.
+We encourage all women who are confused or not sure where to start to join our community.

 My hope is that women can understand that what they’re living in is the fog of abuse and make their way to the peaceful life they deserve.